spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 input will be in the form of a `~jwst.datamodels.Level1bModel`, which only contains the 4D array of detector pixel values, along with some optional extensions.
-When such a file is loaded into the pipeline, it is immediately converted into either a `~jwst.datamodels.RampModel` or `~jwst.datamodels.MIRIRampModel`, depending on whether or not it is MIRI data, and has all additional data arrays for errors and Data Quality flags created and initialized to zero.
+When such a file is loaded into the pipeline, it is immediately converted into a `~jwst.datamodels.RampModel`, and has all additional data arrays for errors and Data Quality flags created and initialized to zero.

 Outputs